AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 - Used when -
     - Call doesn't math any function
-    - or calldata os non-empty
+    - or calldata is non-empty and no receive() is present
+- It must be external, can b